Executive Summary

 |---|---|---|

-| Applied Intuition ($15B) | Multi-module land-and-expand, 85% gross margin | Took long to expand beyond AV specialization |
+| Applied Intuition ($15B) | Multi-module land-and-expand, 85% gross margin | Took long to expand beyond AV |

 | MOSTLY AI (Independent) | Open source + enterprise upsell model | Tabular data commoditization risk |

-| Parallel Domain (Ecosystem Partner) | Independent position within NVIDIA ecosystem | Single-domain dependency on autonomous driving |
+| Parallel Domain | Independent position within NVIDIA ecosystem | Single-domain AV dependency |

-| Datagen (Shut Down) | -- | Single modality, failed pivot, unable to survive even with $20M |
+| Datagen (Shut Down) | -- | Single modality, failed pivot |

-| Scale AI ($29B) | Data flywheel (13B+ annotations) | Data labeling is its core, difficult to directly compare |
+| Scale AI ($29B) | Data flywheel (13B+ annotations) | Labeling core, hard to compare directly |

-| Palantir ($250B) | Ultimate success case of government-to-commercial transition | Took 17 years |
+| Palantir ($250B) | Ultimate gov-to-commercial success | Took 17 years |

 7. Conclusion